jekymin8232/vitalguardai-com/VitalGuard_AI_complete_V47_1_Audit_Scope_Map.md

-**Can software that relies heavily on external dependencies truly be called open source?
-Can reviewers inspect and understand the entire codebase at a glance?
-Full transparency, including open disclosure of the code's known limitations, weaknesses, and design trade-offs.**
+**Can software that depends heavily on external libraries truly be considered open source?
+Can reviewers understand the entire codebase at a glance?
+True transparency means openly disclosing the code's known limitations, weaknesses, and design trade-offs.**

 ## Required Reading: Precision-Mapped Attack Surface for Adversarial Review
 ## VitalGuard AI v4.7.1 — Security Audit Scope Map (Simple update process)